OutSystems/docs-product/src/ref/apis/auto/asynchronous-logging-api.final.md

 * insert records into the database
 * register request events of your applications

-The record or request event gets added to a message queue.
-Then the OutSystems log service processes it, and adds it to the database.
+The record or request event gets added to a queue.
+Then it is processed asynchronously and added to the database.

-The message queue is non-persistent.
+The asynchronous queue is non-persistent.
 This means that in case of a system failure, pending records and request events get lost.

 To use this API, simply reference the AsynchronousLogging module in your application.